Union Square Saigon: History

+Passage Eden

-In the past, this was the place of Eden Center (Thương xá Eden), also known as Passage Eden (Hành lang Eden), this building was an apartment for the half upper floors and the rest are for retail and movie theater named Eden, its name was taken to called the whole building.
+In the past, this was the place of Eden Center (Thương xá Eden), also known as Passage Eden (Hành lang Eden), the building then was a mixed-used one with apartment for the half upper floors and the rest are for retail and movie theater named Eden, the theater name was generally taken to called the whole building.

 In December 1998, Ho Chi Minh City People's Committee issued Decision No. 6780 approving the adjustment of the general planning of District 1, according to which the Eden quadrangle (limited to 4 routes Đồng Khởi – Lê Thánh Tôn – Nguyễn Huệ – Lê Lợi, Bến Nghé ward, District 1) is included in the planning of the Administrative - Commercial Center.
 At the same time, according to the 5-year land use plan (2006-2010) in District 1 (approved by the City People's Committee in Decision 3291 in July 2008), the project "Expansion of Eden Commercial Center at 108 Nguyễn Huệ with an area of nearly 0.9 hectares with an implementation plan from 2006-2010" was determined.
 According to the Compensation and Site Clearance Board of District 1, it is expected that the handover of the site will be basically completed before April 30, 2010 with a total of 1,493 billion VND used for relocation and site clearance.
 However, the site clearance was not done until December 2010.